TAX NOTICE

 If you roll over your payment to a Roth IRA

-If you roll over the payment to a Roth IRA, later payments from the Roth IRA that are qualified distributions will not be taxed (including earnings after the rollover).
+If you roll over the payment to a Roth IRA, you won’t have to take required minimum distributions from the Roth IRA during your lifetime.
+Later payments from the Roth IRA that are qualified distributions won’t be taxed, including earnings after the rollover.
 A qualified distribution from a Roth IRA is a payment made after you are age 59½ (or after your death or disability, or as a qualified first-time homebuyer distribution of up to $10,000) and after you have had a Roth IRA for at least 5 years.
 In applying this 5-year rule, you count from January 1 of the year for which your first contribution was made to a Roth IRA.
-Payments from the Roth IRA that are not qualified distributions will be taxed to the extent of earnings after the rollover, including the 10% additional income tax on early distributions (unless an exception applies).
-You do not have to take required minimum distributions from a Roth IRA during your lifetime.
+Payments from the Roth IRA that aren’t qualified distributions will be taxed to the extent of earnings after the rollover, including the 10% additional tax on early distributions (unless an exception applies).
 For more information, see IRS Publication 590-A, Contributions to Individual Retirement Arrangements (IRAs), and IRS Publication 590-B, Distributions from Individual Retirement Arrangements (IRAs).

-If you do a rollover to a designated Roth account in the Plan
+If you roll over your payment to a designated Roth account in the Plan

-You cannot roll over a distribution to a designated Roth account in another employer’s plan.
-However, you can roll the distribution over into a designated Roth account in the distributing Plan.
-If you roll over a payment from the Plan to a designated Roth account in the Plan, the amount of the payment rolled over (reduced by any after-tax amounts directly rolled over) will be taxed.
-In general, the 10% additional income tax on early distributions will not apply.
-However, if you take the amount rolled over out of the Roth IRA within the 5-year period that begins on January 1 of the year of the rollover, the 10% additional income tax will apply (unless an exception applies).
+You can’t roll over a payment to a designated Roth account in another employer’s plan.
+However, you can roll the payment over into a designated Roth account in the distributing Plan.
+If you roll over a payment from the Plan to a designated Roth account in the Plan, the amount of the payment rolled over, reduced by any after-tax amounts directly rolled over, will be taxed.
+In general, the 10% additional tax on early distributions won’t apply.
+However, if you take the amount rolled over out of the designated Roth account within the 5-year period that begins on January 1 of the year of the rollover, the 10% additional tax will apply on the amount includible in gross income (unless an exception applies).

-If you roll over the payment to a designated Roth account in the Plan, later payments from the designated Roth account that are qualified distributions will not be taxed (including earnings after the rollover).
+If you roll over the payment to a designated Roth account in the Plan, you won’t have to take required minimum distributions from the designated Roth account during your lifetime.
+Later payments from the designated Roth account that are qualified distributions won’t be taxed, including earnings after the rollover.
 A qualified distribution from a designated Roth account is a payment made both after you are age 59½ (or after your death or disability) and after you have had a designated Roth account in the Plan for at least 5 years.
-In applying this 5-year rule, you count from January 1 of the year your first contribution was made to the designated Roth account.
+In applying this 5-year rule, you count from January 1 of the year of the first contribution to your designated Roth account.
 However, if you made a direct rollover to a designated Roth account in the Plan from a designated Roth account in a plan of another employer, the 5-year period begins on January 1 of the year you made the first contribution to the designated Roth account in the Plan or, if earlier, to the designated Roth account in the plan of the other employer.
-Payments from the designated Roth account that are not qualified distributions will be taxed to the extent of earnings after the rollover, including the 10% additional income tax on early distributions (unless an exception applies).
-With respect to taxable years beginning after 2023, you are not required to take required minimum distributions from a designated Roth account during your lifetime.
+Payments from the designated Roth account that aren’t qualified distributions will be taxed to the extent of earnings after the rollover, including the 10% additional tax on early distributions (unless an exception applies).

 Payments after death of the participant.
-If you receive a distribution after the participant’s death that you do not roll over, the distribution generally will be taxed in the same manner described elsewhere in this notice.
-However, the 10% additional income tax on early distributions and the special rules for public safety officers do not apply, and the special rule described under the section “If you were born on or before January 1, 1936” applies only if the deceased participant was born on or before January 1, 1936.
+If you receive a payment after the participant’s death that you don’t roll over, the payment generally will be taxed in the same manner described elsewhere in this notice.
+However, the 10% additional tax on early distributions and the special rules for public safety officers don’t apply, and the special rule described under the section “If you were born on or before January 1, 1936” applies only if the deceased participant was born on or before January 1, 1936.

 If you are a surviving spouse

-An IRA you treat as your own is treated like any other IRA of yours, so that payments made to you before you are age 59½ will be subject to the 10% additional income tax on early distributions (unless an exception applies) and required minimum distributions from your IRA do not have to start until after you are age 70½ (if you were born before July 1, 1949), age 72 (if you were born after June 30, 1949, and before January 1, 1951), or age 73 (if you were born after December 31, 1950).
+An IRA you treat as your own is treated like any other IRA of yours, so that payments made to you before you are age 59½ will be subject to the 10% additional tax on early distributions (unless an exception applies) and required minimum distributions from your IRA will be based on your age.

-If you treat the IRA as an inherited IRA, payments from the IRA will not be subject to the 10% additional income tax on early distributions.
-However, if the participant had started taking required minimum distributions, you will have to receive required minimum distributions from the inherited IRA.
-If the participant had not started taking required minimum distributions from the Plan, you will not have to start receiving required minimum distributions from the inherited IRA until the year the participant would have been age 70½ (if the participant was born before July 1, 1949), or age 72 (if the participant was born after June 30, 1949 and before January 1, 1951), or age 73 (if the participant was born after December 31, 1950).
+If you treat the IRA as an inherited IRA, payments from the IRA won’t be subject to the 10% additional tax on early distributions.
+However, if the participant had started taking required minimum distributions from the Plan, required minimum distributions must continue to be made from the inherited IRA.
+If the participant had not started taking required minimum distributions from the Plan, distributions from the inherited IRA must begin when the participant would have been required to begin required minimum distributions.

 If you receive a payment from the Plan because of the participant’s death and you are a designated beneficiary other than a surviving spouse, the only rollover option you have is to do a direct rollover to an inherited IRA.
-Payments from the inherited IRA will not be subject to the 10% additional income tax on early distributions.
-You will have to receive required minimum distributions from the inherited IRA.
+Payments from the inherited IRA won’t be subject to the 10% additional tax on early distributions.
+You will have to take required minimum distributions from the inherited IRA.

 If you are a nonresident alien